Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - Go to **Execution Settings > Commands**.
 Click **Add Command** and input `dbt build`.
 - Delete the existing commands `dbt seed`, `dbt run`, and `dbt test`.
 Together they make up the functions of `dbt build` so we are simplifying our code.
 - After that's done, click **Save**.
 3. Now let's go to run our job.
 Clicking on the job name in the path at the top of the screen will take you back to the job run history page where you'll be able to click **Run** to kick off the job.
-If you encounter any job failures, try running the job again before further troubleshooting.
+In total we produced 106 entities: 14 view models, 67 tests, 24 table models, 1 incremental model.
   <!-- <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/15-deployment/4-run-production-job.png" title="Run production job"/>
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/15-deployment/5-job-details.png" title="View production job details"/> -->